-Persons in Charge: Jens Wolling, Christoph Kuhlmann, Christina Schumann, Dorothee Arlt, Priscila Berger
+Persons in Charge: Jens Wolling, Sophia Schaller, Christoph Kuhlmann, Christina Schumann, Dorothee Arlt, Priscila Berger

 Project Period: 2020 up to now

 The study examines the development of political communication of citizens in Germany regarding the health, economic, social and political aspects of the multiple corona crisis.
 It analyzes how people inform themselves about the crises, how they act (communicatively) in the crises and which crisis-related ideas, emotions and attitudes emerged.
-To this end, a four-wave population-representative panel survey was conducted in 2020.
-The study will continue in 2021.
+To this end, a seven-wave population-representative panel survey was conducted in 2020/21.
+The study will continue in 2022.

 The Corona epidemic triggered multiple crises.
 In our research, we address four of them (health, economic, social, and political) that challenge societies around the world.
 Communication is central to addressing these crises.
 Therefore, we study how people inform themselves during crises, how citizens communicate, and how they relate to the world during the pandemic.